Rajarshi Shahu College, Latur

-Rajarshi Shahu College, Latur (R.S.M.L.) is a higher secondary education institution in the Latur, Maharashtra, India.
+Rajarshi Shahu Mahavidyalaya, Latur (R.S.M.L.) is a higher secondary education institution in the Latur, Maharashtra, India.
 The college was a pioneer in the development of the "Latur Pattern", which has been adopted and implemented by many other colleges across the state.

 Establishment

 The college was established in 1970 by the Shiv Chhatrapati Shikshan Sanstha (Shiv Chhatrapati Educational Institution), Latur.
 Shahu's first principal was Dr.Janardhan Madhavrao Waghmare, who was the first pillar of Latur Pattern.
 The college has consistently produced Maharashtra State level toppers in the Higher Secondary School Certificate Examination (10+2) of the Maharashtra State Board of Secondary and Higher Secondary Education, Pune and the Common Entrance Test for four-year bachelor's degree courses in Medical and Engineering fields.

 Recognition

 The college is also famous for the Chartered Accountant's examination preparation.
 Students who are willing to be Chartered Accountants do their higher secondary education and a three-year bachelor's degree in Commerce stream (B.Com.) and then take the Chartered Accountant's course.
 There is a large contribution of this college in creating and popularizing the "Latur Pattern".
 Mr. Anirudh Jadhav has major contributions in creating the Latur Pattern and making it widely known throughout India.

 In 2004, RSML started Biotechnology UG and PG under visionary of Dr. Gopalrao Patil and Directorship of Prof. Vishwas Shembekar, which gives major turn to the college in terms of Research & Development at National and International level.
-Alumni of this department are spread throughout the globe and doing research with cutting-edge technologies and contributing in the Global Science knowledge.

 The college has enrolled more than four thousand students (including Junior College).